Principled Identification of Structural Dynamic Models: Revisiting Empirical SVAR Studies

 Table \ref{tab:EmpiricalResults} provides detailed information about each of the empirical studies.
 We report the values of $\bar\rho_\ast$ and $\bar\rho_\mathrm{c}$ for each of the studies, where we have used the same ordering of variables as in the original articles.
 We also report the range of $\bar\rho_\mathrm{c}$ over all Cholesky orderings and descriptive statistics, such as the dimension of the VAR, $n$, the correlation between the two types of structural shocks ($u^\ast$ and $u$), $\bar\rho_{\ast,\mathrm{c}}$, the average absolute correlation between reduced-form shocks, $\|C\|_1^{\star}=\tfrac{1}{n(n-1)}\sum_{i\neq j}|C_{ij}|$, the ratio, $\tfrac{1-\bar{\rho}_\mathrm{c}}{1-\bar{\rho}_\ast}$, (which should be about two according to Theorem~\ref{thm:Proximity}), and $d(C)=\tfrac{1}{n}\sum_{i\neq j}C_{ij}^2$.

 Many studies have a correlation matrix that is relatively close to the identity matrix.
 For instance, those of \citet{bjornland2009} and \citet{lorusso2018causes} have an average absolute correlation of $\|C\|_1^{\ast}<0.10$.
 This explains that any Cholesky decomposition in these studies will result in a nearly perfect correlation, $\bar\rho>0.99$, between Cholesky-based structural shocks and reduced-form shocks.
 It is interesting that the correlations between the reduced-form shocks tend to be small.
 This is not a feature of least-squares estimation of vector autoregressions (VARs), because separate equation-by-equation estimation produces identical estimates and residuals.
 Rather, it suggests that reduced-form shocks in these models tend to be weakly correlated.
-This is helpful for identifying structural shocks because the identifying assumptions are close to being satisfied by the reduced-form shocks.
+This is helpful because when the reduced-form shocks are nearly orthogonal, the choice of structural rotation has a less drastic impact on the resulting shock series.
 We observe that $d(C)$ is particularly small in the studies of oil price shocks, which could stem from the exogeneity of oil price movements.

 As predicted by Theorem~\ref{thm:Proximity}, studies with large $d(C)$, such as \citet{ChristianoEichenbaumEvans:2005}, \citet{blanchard2002}, and \citet{RossiZubairy:2011}, have the largest differences between OASIS and Cholesky.